JonathanFry3/frystl/README.md

 elements never allocates more than space for *n+b* elements.
 Its random access speed is slower than that of an STL vector because it uses two levels of index.
 It has no *data()* member function.

 An mf_vector offers another advantage.
-It is stable with respect to *push_back()* or *emplace_back* calls.
-That is, pointers, iterators, and references are still valid after such a call.
+It is stable with respect to *push_back()* or *emplace_back()* calls.
+That is, pointers and references are still valid after such a call.
-It also means that up to a predefined size, which can easily be made *very* large, random read access is safe in a multi-threaded program as long as the only changes being made are new elements added at the back.
+It also means that up to a predefined size, which can easily be made *very* large, read access is safe in a multi-threaded program as long as the only changes being made are new elements added at the back.